Durham, North Carolina: Music

 Durham has an active and diverse local music culture.
 Artists' styles range from jazz, hip-hop, soul, folk, Americana, blues, bluegrass, punk, metal and rock.
-Popular bands and musicians include Branford Marsalis, Iron & Wine, Carolina Chocolate Drops, The Mountain Goats, John Dee Holeman, 9th Wonder, Red Clay Ramblers, The Old Ceremony, Megafaun, Curtis Eller, Mount Moriah, Hiss Golden Messenger, Sylvan Esso, Mel Melton, Hammer No More the Fingers, Yahzarah, G Yamazawa, and Jim Mills.
+Popular bands and musicians include Branford Marsalis, Iron & Wine, Carolina Chocolate Drops, The Mountain Goats, John Dee Holeman, 9th Wonder, Red Clay Ramblers, The Old Ceremony, Megafaun, Anne-Claire Niver, Curtis Eller, Mount Moriah, Hiss Golden Messenger, Sylvan Esso, Mel Melton, Hammer No More the Fingers, Yahzarah, G Yamazawa, and Jim Mills.
 Members of The Butchies, Superchunk, Chatham County Line, Alice Donut, and the Avett Brothers live in Durham.

 Merge Records, a successful independent record label, has its headquarters in downtown Durham.
 Other independent record labels include Jamla, 307 Knox, Churchkey Records, and Paradise of Bachelors.
 Roots label Sugar Hill Records was founded in Durham, by Barry Lyle Poss, before it moved to Nashville in 1998.
 In 1996, the feminist / queer record label Mr. Lady Records was founded and operated in Durham until its demise in 2004.

 Duke University's radio station WXDU is an active participant in the community.
 WNCU, which is supported in part by NPR, is a jazz focused FM radio station, with broadcast studios on the campus of NCCU.

 The music album Sandham: Symphony Meets Classical Tamil by composer Raleigh Rajan Somasundaram made in association with Academy nominated singer Bombay Jayashri and Durham Symphony (led by William Henry Curry) became Amazon's Top#10 bestseller under 'International Music album' category in 2020.

 Durham has a rich history of African American rhythm and blues, soul, and funk music.
 In the 1960s and 1970s, more than 40 R&B, soul, and funk groups—including The Modulations, The Black Experience Band, The Communicators, and Duralcha—recorded over 30 singles and three full-length albums.
 Durham was also home to ten recording labels that released soul music, though most of them only released one or two records apiece.
 A few successful local soul groups from Durham also recorded on national labels like United Artists or on regional labels in the mid-Atlantic and Northeast.

 Since 1980, the Eno River Festival has been held annually at the West Point on the Eno park in Durham, hosting a wide variety of musical acts.

 Visual arts

-Durham is home to the Nasher Museum of Art.
+Durham is home to the Nasher Museum of Art and a 21c Museum Hotel.

 The Durham Art Walk is an annual arts festival held in May in downtown Durham with artists showing their work in the streets of Durham.
 A secondary magnet school, Durham School of the Arts in downtown Durham, teaches visual and performing arts.